Hey Kids (Start Here)

 Already he feels better.
 Autonomous.
 Independent.
 Part of no cognitive collective.

 Hermann leans on his cane as he makes his way down a hill.
-He’s heading toward the bay, passing through streets that feel empty after the recent clamor of Hong Kong.
-He comes to the edge of the Habitable Zone, which extends nearly to the border of the water.
-He stops in front of a sign that reads 'Radiation readings exceed background levels beyond this border.'
+He’s heading toward the bay, passing through streets that feel empty after the recent crowds and clamor of Hong Kong.
+He comes to the edge of the Habitable Zone, which extends nearly to the water.
+He stops in front of a sign that reads “Radiation readings exceed background levels beyond this border.”

 He sighs.

 The three nuclear devices deployed against Trespasser had been detonated in the northernmost reaches of the bay.
-Despite continuous decontamination efforts, radioactive material had diffused southward to expose the entire body of water.
-As Hermann understands it, filtration, sequestration, and storage remain the central tenets of the ongoing cleanup, but such efforts only get a society so far when faced with the fact that there is no minimal biologically safe dose of radiation.
+Despite heroic decontamination efforts, radioactive material had diffused southward, exposing the entire body of water.
+As Hermann understands it, filtration, sequestration, and storage remain the central tenets of the ongoing cleanup, but such efforts only get a society so far when faced with the fact that there is no minimum biologically safe dose of radiation.

 He probably shouldn’t be standing here.

-Nevertheless, there’s something that appeals to him about Oblivion Bay—slow and constant source of leaching mutagens that it is.
+Nevertheless, something appeals to him about Oblivion Bay, slow and constant source of leaching mutagens that it is.
 It suits the cast of his current mood.

-In the distance, barely visible through the haze, he can make out the dark, linear stretch of the Wall of Life beyond the confines of the bay.
+In the distance, barely visible through the haze, he can make out the dark, linear stretch of the Wall of Life that fences the bay away from the ocean beyond.

 He hasn’t come here for the Wall, or for the water.